data-apis/scipy-2023-presentation/paper.rst

 that affects more than one array object is considered an implementation detail that should not be relied on for portability.

 ..
-TODO: clean-up the following regarding broadcasting
+TODO (athan): clean-up the following regarding broadcasting

 All elementwise functions and operations that accept more than one array input apply broadcasting rules.
 The broadcasting rules match the commonly used